zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 Authentication requests now utilize SAF as the authentication provider.
 API ML can run without z/OSMF present on the system.

-## Enable Jwt token refresh endpoint
+## Enable JWT token refresh endpoint

 Enable the `/gateway/api/v1/auth/refresh` endpoint to exchange a valid JWT token for a new token with a new expiration date.
 Call the endpoint with a valid JWT token and trusted client certificate.
 In case of z/OSMF authentication provider, enable API Mediation Layer for passticket generation and configure z/OSMF APPLID.
 [Configure Passtickets](../../extend/extend-apiml/api-mediation-passtickets.md)